torbsd/torbsd.github.io/blog.md

 <a id="dirty-reports">__Coming Soon: Quick-and-Dirty Reports__</a> by gman999

-This week we'll be posted "Quick-and-Dirty Reports" providing diversity-related snapshots of the public Tor network.
-Currently, the five reports are generated statically from Tor Status CSV files, but they are being migrated to Sqlite in the future.
+This week we'll be post "Quick-and-Dirty Reports," providing diversity-related snapshots of the public Tor network.
+Currently, the five reports are generated statically from the [ruckgr.at Tor Status](https://torstatus.rueckgr.at/) [CSV files](https://torstatus.rueckgr.at/query_export.php/Tor_query_EXPORT.csv), but they are being migrated to SQLite in the future.

 A quick sample of the current reports were posted in an [earlier blog entry](#beyond-os).